edgedb/easy-edgedb/README.md

 `{default::Pound {owner: default::Vampire {name: 'Count Dracula'}, total: 2503.3333333333335}}`

-We know that Arthur has pretty much unlimited money, but the others we aren't sure about.
+We know that Arthur has almost unlimited money, but the others we aren't sure about.
 Let's give them a random amount of money, and also `SELECT` it at the same time to display the result.
 For the random number we'll use the method we used for `strength` before: `round()` on a `random()` number multiplied by the maximum.

 Finally, when displaying the total we will cast it to a `decimal` type.
 With this, we can display the number of pounds as something like 555.76 instead of 555.76545256.
 For this we use the same `round()` function, but the last one in these signatures: